 Personal data processing, understood as the collection, recording, organization, storage, processing, modification, deletion and destruction or the combination of two or more of these operations, takes place using manual, computerized and online tools, as well as in an automated manner, using methods strictly related to the stated purposes and, in any case, in such a way as to ensure security and confidentiality and for the time strictly necessary to achieve the purposes for which it has been collected.

 Data is processed legally and accurately, is collected and recorded for specified, explicit and legitimate purposes, is accurate and, if necessary, updated, relevant, complete and not excessive with regard to the purposes of processing, in compliance with basic security measures and the rights and fundamental freedoms and the dignity of the party concerned, particularly with regard to confidentiality and personal identity.

 Specific security measures are in place to prevent loss of data, illegal or improper use and unauthorized access.

 Data are held until the legal prescription for the establishment of claims or defences expires, after the purpose (purpose of processing) for which the data were collected has been fulfilled.
 Personal data will not be transferred to recipients in a third country or to international organizations outside of the European Union (EU) or the European Economic Area (EEA).

 Rights of interested parties

-Personal data processing is covered by European and Italian legislation, in particular Legislative Decree No. 196 of 30 June 2003, as subsequently amended and supplemented, and Data Protection Authority measures.
+Personal data processing is covered by European and Italian legislation, in particular Regulation (EU) 2016/679 and Legislative Decree No. 196 of 30 June 2003, as subsequently amended and supplemented, as well as provisions of the Data Protection Authority.

 Requests should be sent to the Data Controller at email@example.com